Student & Staff Resources

 Alternate Calendar & Non-Degree Enrollment

-Your USF Non-Degree student application with payment of the non-refundable application fee can be submitted online.
-You may also use this online form to make yourself eligible to register for an alternate calendar course.
-Remember to select University of South Florida (USF) and Non-Degree listed alphabetically or a Graduate Certificate program when asked, "What is your intended program of study?"
+Please submit your Non-Degree application and non-refundable application fee online.
+You may also use this online form to make yourself eligible to register for alternate calendar courses.
+Please select USF and Non-Degree or a Graduate Certificate program when asked, "What is your intended program of study?"
+If you apply and do not attend, you may update your term of entry for up to two semesters, without reapplying.

 Apply For Graduation